 In the right picture, my head is in line with my body and resting on my neck.
 Now gravity pulls it firmly on my neck, and my muscles don’t have to do much.

 It’s a posture that can be maintained for an extended period without much muscle activity.
-It’s a critical element of treating your tension headache.
+It’s a critical element in treating your tension headache.

-But to be able to maintain this position, you’ll have to the train specific muscles in your neck that pull om your chin in.
+But to be able to maintain this position, you’ll have to train specific muscles in your neck that pull your chin in.

-Also, make sure your work place it set up correctly.
+Also, make sure your workplace is set up correctly.